Generic linear systems for projective CR manifolds

-The structure of the paper is as follows: in section \ref{sec:definitions} we recall the definitions and results concerning CR geometry needed to state the main results of this paper.
-These results have to do with the existence of generic linear systems for \emph{projective CR manifolds} (definition \ref{def:proj}), together with some topological implications.

-For complex projective manifolds generic linear systems are constructed using dual geometry.
-In section \ref{sec:dual} we outline the difficulties to develop a dual geometry for arbitrary projective CR manifolds.
-However, it is possible to use this approach for the so called \emph{strict $\mathbb{C}$-convex hypersurfaces of} $\mathbb{C}^N$ (definition \ref{def:convexc}).
-This is explored in subsection \ref{ssec:conv}, where the corresponding rank one generic linear systems (Lefschetz pencils) are seen to be CR analogs of the simplest Morse functions for spheres (i.e. with two critical points); in particular the known results about the topology of strict $\mathbb{C}$-convex hypersurfaces are recovered.

-Finally, in section \ref{sec:proofs} we sketch how to adapt the constructions of approximately holomorphic geometry for projective CR manifolds, thus proving the results stated in section \ref{sec:definitions}.
+The structure of the paper is as follows: in section \ref{sec:sec2} we recall the definitions and results from CR geometry needed to state the results of this paper.
+For complex projective manifolds classical generic linear systems are constructed using dual geometry.
+In section \ref{sec:sec3} we outline the difficulties to develop a dual geometry for arbitrary projective CR manifolds (i.e. those which have a CR embedding in projective space); we mention very briefly a family of CR manifolds for which the classical approach extends.
+Finally, in section \ref{sec:sec4} we sketch how to adapt the constructions of approximately holomorphic geometry for projective CR manifolds, thus proving the results stated in section \ref{sec:sec2}.